telerik/maui-docs/controls/busyindicator/busyindicator-overview.md

 # Overview

-**Telerik RadBusyIndicator for .NET MAUI** allows you to display a notification whenever a long-running process is being handled by the application.
+**Telerik BusyIndicator for .NET MAUI** allows you to display a notification whenever a long-running process is being handled by the application.
 This makes the UI more informative and the user experience smoother.

 ![BusyIndicator example](images/busyindicator-overview.png)